 As we are currently writing this post, Walt Disney World has over 440 restaurants including special dining experiences.
 Over 160 of those restaurants take advanced dining reservations.

 The bottom line is if Advanced Dining Reservations are available, it’s a good idea to get one.

 When Can I Book Restaurants?

 Figuring out when you can book dining reservations in Walt Disney World is one of the most important steps because time is of the essence.

 As of July 2020 during the Disney World reopening, Advanced Dining Reservations can be made up to 60 days in advance of your desired reservation date.

 Before this latest change, dining reservations in Disney World were available 180 days in advance.
 Although it’s been around since 2020, we’d still expect that the 60-day booking window is temporary and at some point it will go back to 180 days.

 Disney Advanced Dining Reservations can be made the following number of days in advance:

 - All Guests (guests not staying in Walt Disney World – 60 Days

 - Walt Disney World Resort hotel guests – 60 Days + 10

 The best restaurants in Disney World always fill up quickly so try to make your reservations exactly on the 60-day window if possible.
 The sooner you make your advanced dining reservations the more likely you are to get a table at the restaurant you want to dine in.

 All guests can book reservations for Disney World restaurants at least 60 days in advance.
 This counts even if you aren’t staying in a Walt Disney World Resort hotel or if you are a Florida local just visiting for the day.

 The rule is you can book restaurants 60 days in advance from today.
-If today, for example, is June 3, the 60th day would be August 2.
+For example, if today is June 3, the 60th day would be August 2.
 That means you can book a restaurant on any day, all the way through August 2.

 Who counts as the general public?
 Basically anyone NOT staying at a Walt Disney World owned and operated resort hotel.
 This includes: